 Olivier Andre, Forage content consultant and software engineer at Point72, a financial services firm, says it’s all about jumping in and trying the process out — which you can do on almost any computer.

-Skills you need for this field include:
+Soft skills you need for this field include:.

 - Attention to detail: “You’ll need to quickly identify any tiny issues within a page/component, such as incorrect font and text size,” Wu says.

 - Adaptability: The tech field is constantly changing, which means front-end engineers need to be willing to learn and adapt to new technologies on top of their everyday work.